vivekascoder/vivekascoder.github.io/content/posts/create-a-token-on-aptos-using-move.md

 }
 ```

 You can see that the sender is the account that we've generated using `aptos init`.
-You can take a look at the transaction hash in the block explorer of Aptos network to know more about the transaction.
+You can take a look at the transaction hash in the block explorer of the Aptos network to know more about the transaction.

-To interact with the funtions without writing a lot of client side code, you can use this [site](https://aptos-module-explorer.vercel.app/) that allows you to connect to your wallet and call any entry function from a module.
+To interact with the functions without writing a lot of client-side code, you can use this [site](https://aptos-module-explorer.vercel.app/) that allows you to connect to your wallet and call any entry function from a module.

-Import the account that you created from the cli by importing it's private key from the path `.aptos/config.yaml` and then connect wallet to this site.
+Import the account that you created from the cli by importing its private key from the path `.aptos/config.yaml` and then connect the wallet to this site.

-Use the following information, make sure to replace my account with your account.
+Use the following information, and make sure to replace my account with your account.
 ![](/2022-10-22-21-50-22.png)

-Call the register method first and then mint some coins to your wallet.
+Call the register method first and then mint some coins into your wallet.

 ![](/2022-10-22-21-51-55.png)

-To mint fill your address and amount you want to mint and sign the transaction.
+To mint fill in your address and the amount, you want to mint and sign the transaction.
 You can see from the transaction info that you'll be credited with `0.1 DOGE`.

 <center>
 <img src="/2022-10-22-21-53-14.png" width="300" />
 </center>

-> Petra wallet might have some decimal issue?

-And finally you have your token in your wallet.
+And finally, you have your token in your wallet.

 <center>
 <img src="/2022-10-22-21-54-57.png" width="300" />